strongbox-password-safe/babel/README.md

 3. If you come across any issues, or problems with existing contributions, or if you can't find a particular string then just create and issue here in this repository and hopefully we can resolve things quickly and amicably.

-4. Once you've completed and all going well, your work will be waiting for a Pull Request and I should be able to take this work integrate it into the main app.
+4. Once you've completed and all going well, your work will be waiting for a pull request and I should be able to take this work integrate it into the main app.

 # Hints, Tips & FAQ for Contributors
  - Start with **StrongBox/Localizable.strings** - it's the biggest one and you'll have almost all expressions/terms to decide on the best translation.
 You can then keep these terms consistent across the code base.
 For example, will you use 'Unlock' or 'Open'?